wy-chan/devchallenges_404notfoundpage/README.md

 This is a **_404 Not Found_** Page.

-I learned to create a page based on the given design.
+I learnt to create a page based on the given design.

 ### Built With